thu-vis/libsampling/README.md

 ## Download LibSampling

-You can be obtained **LibSampling** for the the current release (Version 1.0, April 2020) by directly cloning this repository.
+**LibSampling** for the current release (Version 1.0, April 2020) can be obtained by directly cloning this repository.

 ## Quick Start